olafwrieden/sudoku-cli/README.md

-# Sudoku CLI Java Game
+# Sudoku CUI Java Game
 As part of my Computer Science Degree, one of my assignments was to design and build a software product - a game.

 ### The Design Brief